 - Simplified Stuffed Porchetta Roast

 Be sure to check out these Gourmet Holiday Sides if you’re planning a holiday dinner.

 As an Amazon Associate, I earn from qualifying purchases

 - 4 ounces sugar

 - 2 ounces milk powder

-With a dough hook attached to mixer and on the lowest speed, add dry ingredients to the warm water and yeast.
+- With a dough hook attached to the mixer and on the lowest speed, add dry ingredients to the warm water and yeast.
 Mix until dough ball begins to form.
-Turn up speed to medium and add butter slowly.
-Mix afterwards for 7 minutes to build gluten.
+Turn up the speed to medium and add the butter slowly.
+Mix afterward for 7 minutes to build gluten.

-Once dough has risen, punch the dough to deflate, cover again and let rise another hour.
+- Once the dough has risen, punch the dough to deflate, cover again and let rise another hour.
 Preheat oven to 350 degrees 30 minutes before the dough is ready to shape.

-Egg wash tops of rolls, lace pan in preheated oven and let bake for 12-15 minutes or until the dough is set.
+- Egg wash tops of rolls, place the pan in preheated oven and let bake for 12-15 minutes or until the dough is set.
 Let cool on a wire rack.

 - Enjoy with some butter, jam, honey, or whatever makes your heart soar